Learning photography

 May 03, 2024

-I think everyone should start with a shitty camera.
+I think everyone should start with a bad camera.

 The manual focus lens lens will teach you the importance of aperture, focus, and focal lengths.
-Most manual lenses have aperture rings, and you can see the aperture blades and exposure/depth of field change as you rotate it.
+Manual lenses have aperture rings, so you can see the exposure and depth of field change as you rotate it.
 You obviously have to focus the lens on its own.
-And, if it’s a prime, the lens will show you the beauty and limitations of having a fixed focal length.
+And, if it’s a prime, you can experience the limitations (and benefits) of having a fixed focal length.

 The camera body will teach you the importance of exposure, ISO, and shutter speed.
 Older camera bodies will be pretty sensitive to ISO changes (i.e., high ISOs will look pretty bad), so you’ll learn a lot about balancing shutter speed and ISO to get the correct exposure.